harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-http-latency.md

 ### Network interface

 It defines the network interface to be used for the proxy.
-You can tune it using the `NETWORK_INTERFACE` environment variable.
+Tune it by using the `NETWORK_INTERFACE` environment variable.

 Use the following example to tune it: